nav13n/ocuepie/README.md

 Detail:

-You log onto a website, sort all the homes, see pictures, budget and amenities , sort a set of homes and make a list but as soon as you arrive at the prospected house, all that info is lost.
+You log onto a website, sort all the homes, see pictures, budget and amenities , sort a set of homes and make a list but as soon as you arrive at the prospective house, all that info is lost.
 You have all those pictures and data only in your mind.
 There is a difference in what you see and what you get.
 There is no way to quickly validate and compare.
 There is no way to leave a feedback for others.

 For differently abled people, Its worse.
 There is no way to experience the home and there is no way to navigate inside that.

 Solution: The app uses BLE tags to bind and associate information inside and outside house.
-It leverage BLE's and mobstac SDK's publishing capabilities for contextual information delivery right where it is needed and allows for a better user experienced and informed decision making.
+It leverage BLE's and mobstac SDK's publishing capabilities for contextual information delivery right where it is needed and allows for a better user experience and informed decision making.

 Access to the context also allows for a more personalised information delivery building better connect with people.